Eliastik/page-shadow/ROADMAP.md

 * [x] Import Font Awesome with npm
 * [x] Filters: don't update if file "Last-modified" header from server has not changed compared to the local version and last update
     * [x] Show update available for filters (check last-modified header)
-* [ ] Display a warning after a certain time to ask the user to archive their settings
+* [x] Display a warning after a certain time to ask the user to archive their settings
+    * [ ] Auto backup to Cloud option
 * [x] Settings for developpers in the advanced settings page
 * [ ] Option to attenuate the color of the images for the "Increase contrast" mode (see https://web.dev/prefers-color-scheme/#dark-mode-best-practices)
 * [x] User suggestion: It would be great if the brightness reduction without night mode and the brightness reduction with night mode could be combined.